bsc-iitm/machine-learning-foundations/docs/week-4/char_polynomial.md

 Notice how we end up with a result that doesn't involve the eigenvector and only the matrix and its eigenvalue.

+!!! note
+	The eigenspace corresponding to an eigenvalue $\lambda$ is the nullspace of $A - \lambda I$.